Cost of Simulating Entanglement in Steering Scenario

-where $\vec{c}, \hat{n}_i$ are written as vectors in $\mbb{R}^2$. \end{proof}
+where $\vec{c}, \hat{n}_{\lambda}$ are written as vectors in $\mbb{R}^2$. \end{proof}

-\subsection{Example of $R(\{\Pi_i\})$ for symmetric POVMs, and compatible models}
+\section{Example of $R(\{ \Pi_{\lambda}\})$ for symmetric POVMs, and compatible models}

-In this section, we compute the compatible radius $R(\{\Pi_i\})$ for different classes of symmetric POVMs, including: \textbf{Result 1}: the compatible radius for rotationally symmetric planar measurements; \textbf{Result 2}: a compatible model for rotationally symmetric planar measurements; \textbf{Result 3}: the compatible radius for POVMs with regular polyhedron configuration. \begin{result} For equally spaced planar measurement ${\Pi^{\rot}_i=\frac{1}{n}(\mbb{I}+\hat{n}_i\cdot\sigma)}$ with $\hat{n}_i=[\cos(\frac{2\pi i}{n}),0,\sin(\frac{2\pi i}{n})]^T$, we have: \end{result} \begin{proof} If $n$ is even, the original vectors $\hat{n}_i$ form a regular polygon with $n$ sides.
-To get the extreme point $M^n_i\in \mc{M}_{\{\Pi_i\}}$, we can simply add up half of $\{\Pi^{\rot}_i\}$ and obtain:
+In this section, we compute the compatible radius $R(\{ \Pi_{\lambda}\})$ for different classes of symmetric POVMs, including: \textbf{Result 1}: the compatible radius for qubit rotationally symmetric planar measurements; \\ \textbf{Result 2}: a compatible model based on qubit rotationally symmetric planar measurements; \\ \textbf{Result 3}: the compatible radius for qubit POVMs with regular polyhedron configuration.